-The installation instructions will presume you are working on a fresh installation of one of these operating systems, with the yum package manager.
+The installation instructions will presume you are working on a fresh installation of one of these operating systems.

-- Harmony may crash when proceeding to the Welcome screen or main application window.
+Harmony may crash when proceeding to the Welcome screen or main application window.
 This issue is known to occur on later versions of CentOS 7 (starting with 7.4) as well as of Fedora 23 and later.
-It may be possible to work around this issue—see Troubleshooting Problems when Launching Harmony on GNU/Linux.
+It may be possible to work around this issue—see Troubleshooting a Crash When Loading Harmony on GNU/Linux.

 Harmony may fail to launch and it may be impossible to work around the issue.